 25258

-Alix Popham is a Welsh former professional rugby union player who made over 250 appearances in 13 years as a professional.
+Alix Popham is a Welsh former professional rugby union player who made over 250 appearances in 13 years.
 He played internationally for the Wales national team, earning 33 caps, played in World Cups in 2003 and 2007 and was a 2008 Grand Slam winner.

-Alix Popham retired from rugby in 2011 and in 2020, was diagnosed with probable chronic traumatic encephalopathy and early onset dementia.
-Receiving the diagnosis on the phone during lockdown, adding to the trauma of the news.
+Alix Popham retired from rugby in 2011, and in 2020 he was diagnosed with probable chronic traumatic encephalopathy and early onset dementia.
+Receiving the diagnosis on the phone during lockdown added to the trauma of the news.

 Doctors have estimated that his brain had suffered up to 100,000 sub-concussions over the course of his 14-year professional career.